TAKAMINE G90 SERIES GN93CE-NAT SOLID TOP 6 STRING NEX BODY ACOUSTIC ELECTRIC GUITAR - 3 PIECE BACK - MAPLE / WALNUT

-Other premium features include maple body, neck and headstock binding; dark wood rosette and body purfling; synthetic bone nut and split bridge saddle; rosewood headcap; abalone dot inlays; gold die-cast tuners with black buttons; and a beautiful gloss finish.
+Other premium features include maple body, neck and headstock binding; dark wood rosette and body purfling; synthetic bone nut and bridge saddle; laurel headcap; abalone dot inlays; gold die-cast tuners with black buttons; and a beautiful gloss finish.
 Available in Natural.

 The Takamine Difference:

 For more than half a century now, Takamine has proudly dedicated itself to the art of fine guitar craftsmanship.
 Its longstanding devotion to innovation and continual improvement has placed it among the world's premier acoustic guitar makers, with truly fine instruments that are the first choice of performing guitarists worldwide.

 With humble beginnings in 1959 as a small family-run guitar shop nestled at the foot of Mount Takamine in the central Japanese town of Sakashita, the fledgling company took the mountain's name in 1962 and began in earnest the journey that led to the phenomenal success that is the modern Takamine company.